matthewsanner/inventory-scheduling-app/README.md

 # Inventory Scheduling App

-A Django-based web application for managing and scheduling inventory for entertainment productions, packaged with Docker for easy testing
+A Django-based web application for managing and scheduling inventory for entertainment productions, packaged with Docker for easy installation and testing

 ## Requirements